Micronauts: Takara

 Takara first released Microman toys in Japan in 1974 as a smaller version of their popular 8 in and 12 in 1972 Henshin Cyborg (Transforming Cyborg) line.
 Henshin Cyborg figures were based on Combat Joe figures—which themselves were based on Hasbro's G.I.
 Joe figures—with their bodies molded in clear plastic, exposing their inner workings and supposed cybernetic parts.

 By downscaling their size, Takara sought to create a toyline that would offset the sheer cost of producing a full line of plastic-based figures and related playsets as well as acknowledging that basic living space is limited for most Japanese households.
-Smaller Microman figures would not only cost less to produce during the energy crisis of the 1970s, the line's smaller scale would also take up less physical space in a household and thus be more attractive to space conscious consumers in the Japanese market.
+Smaller Microman figures would not only cost less to produce during the energy crisis of the 1970s, but also the line's smaller scale would take up less physical space in a household and thus be more attractive to space conscious consumers in the Japanese market.

 In Japan, the Microman figures themselves were marketed as actually being 3.75 in cyborg entities that hailed from a fictional planet known as "Micro Earth" and disguised themselves as action figures while on Earth.